 How do I know if my dog has external parasites?
 External parasites in dogs and cats include lice, mange, and ear mites.
 Learn how to treat these external parasites without the need for dipping.

-Having important medicines such as antibiotics and dewormers in your pet emergency kit will help you keep your dogs healthy throughout their lives.
+If you have a pregnant dog or newborn puppies, what should be in an emergency dog kit?
+Having important medicines such as antibiotics and dewormers in your pet emergency kit will help you be prepared to keep your dogs healthy in the case of an emergency.